oullin/content/leadership/2025-10-17-the-operating-system-of-you-an-engineering-leader-reflection.md

 As an engineer and a leader, my world is built on a foundation of continuous improvement.
 We refactor code, optimise queries, and streamline processes.
 We create roadmaps, plan sprints, and constantly iterate towards a better version of a product, a team, and ourselves.
 It’s a relentless, forward-moving pursuit of _more_.
 It’s about getting ready for the next release, the next challenge, the next version of you.

 Then, I came across a video of Alan Watts that completely pulled the rug out from under this entire operating system.
 He calls his lessons "dangerous", and I now understand why.
-They don’t just challenge your assumptions; they decompile the very code you thought was "you," forcing a look at the fundamental, and perhaps unsettling, truth of your own source code.
+They don’t just challenge your assumptions; they decompile the very code you thought was "you," forcing a look at the fundamental, and perhaps unsettling truth of your own source code.

 ## The Ego as a Social Construct: Our Professional API